fourdollars/scripts/README.md

 ```
  https://bit.ly/vimplug

-> Please make sure there is no ~/.vim/autoload/plug.vim or ~/.vimrc under the home directory.
+> Please backup your own ~/.vimrc before using this script.